Tamollyo/Whack-an-OilSpill/README.md

 ###### GIT COMMIT

-    - Trash/Oil randomly appears on a 10x10 grid
+    - Trash/Oil randomly appears on a grid
         - Use a css grid style (flex/grid)
-      - Test grid sizes just in case 10x10 is too easy (or Hard!)
+      - Test grid sizes is too easy (or Hard!)
+        - Have objects appear randomly no matter the page size

 ###### GIT COMMIT